 States interested in becoming part of the GAAMAC Steering Group may submit a letter to the Steering Group Chairperson endorsing the Founding Document and expressing interest in taking a more active role in preventing atrocities, through establishing a dedicated capacity to develop/strengthen their own national architecture for prevention.
 The Steering Group will review requests periodically.

 Partner Organizations that are actively supporting the development of national prevention architectures and are interested in becoming a member of the Steering Group, may submit a written request that re-affirms their commitment to atrocity prevention and enumerates their activities and foreseen contribution to the Steering Group.
 The Steering Group will review requests periodically.

-GAAMAC’s knowledge hub and network adds value to the atrocity prevention community by providing an accessible, technical and non-political home for knowledge products, exchange of good practices and lessons learned, interactive discussions, awareness-raising, as well as access and connection to a wide range of related fields of practice as well as to a wide range of actors.
+GAAMAC’s knowledge hub and network adds value to the atrocity prevention community by providing an accessible, technical and non-political space for knowledge production, exchange of good practices and lessons learned, interactive discussions, awareness-raising, and connections with a wide range of related fields of practice.